Launch Special: Get 3 months free on any annual plan. Claim before it expires →

 AI is levelling the playing field

-AI can generate GST-compliant invoices, summarise payroll variances, flag overdue deals, and answer business questions in plain English.
-This capability — which only large enterprises could afford in 2020 — is now available to every SMB.
+AI can generate invoices, summarize payroll variance, flag overdue deals, and answer business questions in plain English.
+Capabilities that only large enterprises could afford in 2020 are now available to every SMB.

 The switch from desktop to cloud is accelerating